TriangleDataCenter/Triangle-Simulator/README.md

 ## Contact

-For any questions or suggestions, please contact [Minghui Du](duminghui@imech.ac.cn).
+For any questions or suggestions, please contact the owner of this repository.